AlubuArt/portfolioV2/README.md

 - [ ] Darkmode/lightmode toggle
 - [ ] Comment section on project pages
 - [ ] Advanced Analytics
+- [ ] Fix indexing so preview branches wont be indexed (vercel.json)

 ## Bugs
 - [X] Fix bug where project images doesnt show, when new project is added in CMS.
 (Probaly something with getServerSideProps)